Hazardous work - Alasivu

 Types of work restricted from young workers are defined by decree

 A Government Decree provides for the conditions under which young workers under the age of 18 may be assigned to perform work considered especially harmful or hazardous to young workers.
-The Decree also lists the types of especially harmful work to which young workers under the age of 18 may never be assigned.
+The Decree also lists the types of particularly hazardous work to which young workers under the age of 18 may never be assigned, if stipulated requirements are not met.
 Types of work considered hazardous for young workers are listed in a separate Decree of the Ministry of Social Affairs and Health.

 Young workers must always be provided induction training for especially harmful and hazardous work as specified by Decree.